 The final regulation requires that Title X funded activities have full physical and financial separation from abortion-related activities.
-In addition to separate accounting and electronic and paper health records, providers need to have separate treatment, consultation, examination and waiting rooms, office entrances and exits, workstations, signs, phone numbers, email addresses, educational services, websites, and staff.
+In addition to separate accounting (as has been the requirement prior to the new regulations), providers must have separate electronic and paper health records, separate treatment, consultation, examination and waiting rooms, office entrances and exits, workstations, signs, phone numbers, email addresses, educational services, websites, and staff.
 This new requirement essentially disqualifies any provider from receiving Title X funds if they also offer abortions.
 It also prohibits Title X projects from using Title X funds to participate in a variety of “activities that encourage abortion” including lobbying, attending an event during which they engage in lobbying, or paying dues to a group that uses the funds for lobbying or supporting a candidate for office.

 |Box 1 – Legal Challenges to the Title X Regulations|